Probationary periods (PDF, 170KB)

 - the apprentice or trainee is uncertain about their suitability to the apprenticeship or traineeship.

-The probationary period cannot be extended more than six months past the commencement date of the apprenticeship or traineeship.
+The probationary period cannot be extended more than 6 months past the commencement date of the apprenticeship or traineeship.

-A decision on the application will be made within seven days of receiving it and the parties will be advised of the decision in writing.
+A decision on the application will be made within 7 days of receiving it and the parties will be advised of the decision in writing.